Taciturny/Recomm_Movies/README.md

 ### Step 2: Configure AWS Environment

-1. After cloning, create an account in AWS [Sign-Up](https://portal.aws.amazon.com/billing/signup#/start/email)
-2. Locate the IAM services under Roles and create the User & Access keys
+1. After Installing, create an account in AWS.
+Go to the [IAM service](https://console.aws.amazon.com/iam/) under Roles and create a User & Access keys.
-3. Assign the AdministratorFullAccess permission for this project (Note: This permission is typically not advisable, but it's used for this project)
+2. Assign the AdministratorFullAccess permission for this project (Note: This permission is typically not advisable, but it's used for this project)
-4. Download AWS CLI locally [AWS CLI Installation Guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+3. Download AWS CLI locally [AWS CLI Installation Guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-5. Configure AWS CLI and provide the keys from step 2
+4. Configure AWS CLI and provide the keys from step 2
-6. Create an S3 bucket for terraform and save the data for model training:
+5. Create an S3 bucket for terraform and save the data for model training:

    ```bash
    aws s3 mb s3://[bucket_name]